intermine/im-docs/docs/get-started/tutorial/index.rst

   $ psql biotestmine
   biotestmine#  select * from organism;

-From the `integrate` directory run the `entrez-organism` source:
+From the root `biotestmine` directory run the `entrez-organism` source:

 .. code-block:: bash

-  $ ./gradlew -Psource=entrez-organim --stacktrace --no-daemon
+  $ ./gradlew integrate -Psource=entrez-organism --stacktrace --no-daemon

 This should only take a few seconds.
 This source does the following: